mkuthan/mkuthan.github.io/_posts/2023-09-27-unified-batch-streaming.md

     Apache-Beam-->bq-out[BigQuery]
 ```

-If I compare the architecture to the architecture from 2017:
+If I compare new architecture to the architecture from 2017:

 * Apache Beam allows to unify domain logic between batch and speed layers.
 Stateful operations like window joins or temporal joins are the same for streaming and batch.